Newest Episode: Scapegoat

 Bias Shapes How We Judge Species

 Bias shapes how we judge plants in the same way it shapes how we judge people.
 We may use shortcuts based on familiarity, fear, and dominant stories rather than context from our local situation.
 Naming these biases helps us slow down, question our assumptions, and make more thoughtful habitat decisions - especially as climate change pushes ecosystems beyond what we expect.
-So, let's stay in conversation even when it’s uncomfortable, invite minority/dissenting perspectives, slow dominant narratives, welcome uncertainty, and treat plants as teachers.
+So, let's stay in conversation even when it’s uncomfortable, invite minority/dissenting perspectives.

 Just Language in Habitat Care in a Warming World